zaiisao/Documentation/en/Audio Broadcast/start_live_web.md

 To subscribe to a remote stream, we need to listen for the `"stream-added"` event and call `Client.subscribe` in the callback.

+<div class="alert note">We recommend listening for these events immediately after creating the client. </div>

 1. Subscribe to a remote stream when the stream is added.

    ```javascript